AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-59-Dark-Web-Monitoring.md

 Discussions of new vulnerabilities, tools, and attack techniques Sometimes specific organizations are mentioned as targets Threat intelligence teams monitor for mentions of their brand

+Initial Access Brokers
+Criminals who specialize in breaking into organizations Then sell that access to ransomware groups or other attackers Monitoring for your organization being sold as "access available" provides critical early warning of an imminent ransomware attack